juanvillegas26/academic-website/_pages/about.md

 ---
 Hi!
 I am Juan Pablo Villegas Ceballos, an Electronic Engineer, M.Sc. in Automation and Industrial Control, Ph.D.
 Candidate in Engineering – Automation at Universidad Nacional de Colombia, and an Associate Researcher recognized by Minciencias (Colombia).
 My academic and scientific research focuses on the design, modeling, and control of power conversion systems, renewable energy integration, DC microgrids, and energy storage systems.

-Currently, I am an Professor at Instituto Tecnológico Metropolitano (ITM) in Medellín, Colombia, where I teach courses in Power Electronics, Industrial Electronics, Continuous and Discrete Control Systems, and Control of Switched-Mode Power Converters.
+Currently, I am an Professor at Institución Universitaria ITM in Medellín, Colombia, where I teach courses in Power Electronics, Industrial Electronics, Continuous and Discrete Control Systems, and Control of Switched-Mode Power Converters.
 Throughout my academic career, I have been passionate about bridging the gap between theoretical foundations and real-world hardware implementations, including Hardware-in-the-Loop (HIL) testing and digital twins designed for engineering research and education.

 Research Interests
 Power Electronics & Switched Converters: High-efficiency topologies, interleaved converters, and microinverters.